taowu-neu/Capstone/README.md

    This command sets up a PostgreSQL database with PostGIS support and populates it with the processed OSM, elevation, and POI data.

 3. Wait for a few minutes and then check the Docker dashboard.
 Ensure that the `csv-importer` container has completed its process.
-You should see the following log upon successful completion:
+You should see the following log upon successful completion.
+- **Note**: You cannot start the backend unless this process is complete, as the data is required for the backend to function properly.
    ![Backend Initialization](./screenshots/docker-log.png)

 #### 2. Start the Backend